-In some instances the principal or the University may terminate a professional experience placement.
-In such cases a pre-service teacher is require to leave the school and cease the professional experience placement.
+In some instances, the principal or the University may terminate a professional experience placement.
+In such cases a pre-service teacher is require leaving the school and cease the professional experience placement.
 This situation can occur even if the pre-service teacher has not been identified as 'At Risk' under the normal provisions for professional experience.
-A pre-service teacher may have their placement terminated for any of the following reasons:
+A pre-service teacher may have their placement terminated for any of the following reasons: Inability to reasonably cooperate with staff and work effectively in the school environment.

-- inability to reasonably cooperate with staff and work effectively in the school environment; - demonstrates attitudes and actions adverse to the profession of teaching; - ongoing unprofessional behaviour; - absence from the professional experience placement without satisfactory explanation or approval, or continual explained absences which hinder the learning of the classroom students; - significant deficiencies in their knowledge and understanding of their subject disciplines, the NSW Curriculum and/or planning for learning; - significant deficiencies in their communication skills: - breaches of departmental/ system/ school or university regulations or the law.
+- Demonstrates attitudes and actions adverse to the profession of teaching. - Ongoing unprofessional behaviour. - Absence from the professional experience placement without satisfactory explanation or approval, or continual explained absences which hinder the learning of the classroom students. - Significant deficiencies in their knowledge and understanding of their subject disciplines, the NSW Curriculum and/or planning for learning. - Significant deficiencies in their communication skills. - Breaches of departmental/ system/ school or university regulations or the law.

 Pre-service Teachers who have been excluded from a school will receive an UNSATISFACTORY grade.
 If a pre-service teacher demonstrates serious deficiencies or misbehaviour in one or more of the above, they may be liable for further action under the University's Misconduct policy.
 Under some circumstances where a professional experience placement has been terminated, a preservice teacher may be precluded from pursuing opportunities for further professional experience, this may also apply when a pre-service teacher has failed a professional experience more than once (Please refer to Western Sydney University's Practicum Fail guidelines and policy).
+The School of Education reserves the right not to

 The School of Education reserves the right not to place a pre-service teacher in a school or other professional experience setting in any instance where the performance, personal conduct or professional conduct of the pre-service teacher does not meet the required standard, regardless of whether the pre-service teacher is enrolled in a professional experience unit.